Factbox: Policies of Egypt's Muslim Brotherhood's party

 CULTURE

-- The FJP program says it seeks "freedom of creativity and the protection of society's ethics, propriety and customs."
+- The FJP programme says it seeks "freedom of creativity and the protection of society's ethics, propriety and customs."

 - On music and songs, it says they are for "enjoyment and recreation for the soul" but "are among the arts that have diminished and fallen and have become associated - in the minds of many - with transgressing of ethics and stirring desires."

-- The program says: "The Egyptian song must be directed towards more ethical and creative horizons that are consistent with the society's values and identity"
+- The programme says: "The Egyptian song must be directed towards more ethical and creative horizons that are consistent with the society's values and identity"

 (Editing by Tom Perry and Edmund Blair)